google/applied-machine-learning-intensive/v2/03_regression/02_regression_in_sklearn/slides.md

 <!--

-Using the stochastic gradient descent looks strikingly similar to performing closed-form regression with `LinearRegression`.
+Using the stochastic gradient descent looks strikingly similar to using `LinearRegression`.
 This is no accident. scikit-learn's API is very consistent.

 In this example, we load the data into memory, perform SGD, and then print out the coefficient and intercept.